BrowserWindow

 Process: Main

-This module cannot be used until the ready
+This module cannot be used until the ready event of the app

 module is emitted.